-A key focus is about growing food to be consumed locally.
-This is also termed slow food.
+We grow a large range of produce, we grow our produce to be consumed locally.
+This is called Slow Food.
 This approach is based on a concept of food that is defined by three interconnected principles: good, clean and fair:

 There is nothing new about this.
 It is really only in the last 60 years of the twentieth century that the growing of food in home gardens and in local regions was not the norm.
 Prior to the introduction of chemical fertilizers in the early twentieth century, leading to large-scale broad acre farming, most food was produced locally and most people participated in some way in its production.
-Wynlen House is a small endeavour in the age-old tradition of food production.
+We are part of this age old tradition.

 In 2010 we reconsidered our farming practice and further explored organic & sustainable approaches for increased small farm, all year, cold climate production.